identity2/Hugo-Blog/content/inter-dimensional-time.md

 <br />

 Inter-dimensional Time is a cross dimensional pseudo-periodical published by Schineright Publishing Inc. in the great nation of the United States of Eurasia, Earth (Œ-137).
-It features all kinds of appealing topics such as pseudo-scientific discoveries, interstellar pseudo-politics, post-post-technologies, post-post-post-modern art, pseudo-literature, pseudo-music, pseudo-movies, real travel information, determinant advertisement, and other crazy but indispensable stuff.
+It features all kinds of appealing topics such as pseudo-scientific discoveries, interstellar molecular politics, techno-tech-tock-technologies, post-post-post-modern art, litter-literature, muse-music, move-movies, ravel travel gravel information, wal' liki mou' dædou yåk', determinant advertisement, and other crazy but indispensable stuff.

 <br />